 The exciting news about Avant Garb is that we are a company in the United States that makes things by hand.
 We make it by hand, people can touch it, interact with it, have their picture taken with it.
 Yet, mascots are of the moment.
 They interact with us in our physical world and they are present in our digital world.

-And the mascots are part of the fabric of our lives.
+And the mascots become part of the fabric of all of our lives.
 Everyone has hugged a mascot, had their picture taken with a mascot, laughed at a mascot’s antics or turned to that stranger and talked about the mascot.
 The mascot and the team, product, event they represent has become part of the story that connects all of us.